-When you are connected to one or several databases, the Database Browser pane gives a full overview of the objects in each database, including tables, views, procedures, and so on, up to the most detailed level.
+When you are connected to one or several databases, the Database Browser gives the full overview of the objects in each database, including tables, views, procedures, and so on.
 For databases with XML support, the Database Browser additionally shows registered XML schemas in a separate folder.

-To select a layout, click the Folders Layout ( ) drop-down button and select an entry from the list.
+To select a layout, click the (Folders Layout) button and select the required option from the list.
 Note that the button changes with the selected layout.
 The following options are available:

 In addition to layout navigation, you can use the Database Browser for the following tasks: